 IFRS 9 is a set of international financial reporting standards issued by the International Accounting Standards Board (IASB) that outlines the rules for accounting and reporting of financial instruments.

 It was first introduced in 2014 and became effective for annual reporting periods beginning on or after January 1, 2018.

 IFRS 9 replaces IAS 39, which was criticized for being too complex and allowing too much flexibility in how financial instruments were reported.
 IFRS 9 aims to simplify the reporting process and provide more transparent and accurate information about financial instruments.

 When an entity first recognises a financial asset, it classifies it based on the entity’s business model for managing the asset and the asset’s contractual cash flow characteristics, as follows:

 - Amortised cost—a financial asset is measured at amortised cost if both of the following conditions are met:

-- the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and
+- The asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and

 - Fair value through other comprehensive income—financial assets are classified and measured at fair value through other comprehensive income if they are held in a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.